betaglot/betaglot/docs/guide/Systema/Theoria/Definitions/Taxa/Attributes/Probabilitas.md

     - Understand how competitions work.
     - Already know what to expect
 - FamiliarityEase
-- Risk decreases when Climber is familiar with the Holds in a Route, especially when HiddenRouteSurface.
+- Risk decreases when Climber is familiar with the Holds in a Route, especially when HiddenRouteContact.
 - Risk decreases after a Climber repeatedly successfully performs a Movement.

 ## Accuracy